grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "They asked you about our fucking cargo too, eh?" said Percy.

 "Ya.
 Fortunately, they didn't seem to know anything about me coming in with you.
-I guess the other sub crew are afraid enough of Authority goons with guns to give up someone who isn't around, but aren't such cowards as to go so far as pointing at someone they can actually fuckin' see in the same space."
+I guess the other sub crews were afraid enough of Authority goons with guns to give up someone who isn't around, but aren't such cowards as to go so far as pointing at someone they can actually fuckin' see in the same space."

 Hemi picked up a spoon and stirred his coffee.

 Captain Percy lit a cheroot.
-"Shit," She said, "if they know we've got what-could-be-considered-by-certain-parties-as weapons parts on board, seems like they could take that as a fuckin' license to shoot to sink if they find us, rather than trying to get us to surface for an inspection."
+"Shit," she said, "if they know we've got what-could-be-considered-by-certain-parties-as weapons parts on board, seems like they could take that as a fuckin' license to shoot to sink if they find us, rather than merely demanding we surface for an inspection."

 "Oh," said Shakes after a pause, "I didn't tell you the best fuckin' part yet...
 So after they finish questioning me, I discreetly -- and as quickly as I could -- started prepping the _Gnat_ to leave.
 And as I'm on the dock getting some cans of food to load into the hold; I see the commander of the Authority sub climb up out of their sub at the slip they had commandeered -- the commander is a real round guy, he wears an Authority uniform with all the trimmings -- it looks as if he wears his full fucking dress uniform every day on board the sub!
 He takes a squad of goons -- maybe twenty of the fuckers -- and they go up the dock and out towards the exchange floor.